with Avery Thatcher and Tony Lugo

 So why don’t you tell us a little bit about you and what kind of brought you to that moment where you knew that something had to change?

-We had just invaded Afghanistan and they were shipping the detainees to Cuba and we were there to see and usher in the first few waves of detainees.
+And they were shipping the detainees to Cuba and we were there to see and usher in the first wave, first few waves of detainees.

 I got out of the Marine Corps and just kind of floated around a bit.